 Narrow stools: Should I be concerned?

-Narrow stools that occur infrequently probably are harmless.
-In some cases, however , narrow stools — especially if pencil thin — may be a sign of narrowing or obstruction of the colon due to colon cancer.
+Narrow stools that happen now and then probably are harmless.
+But in some cases, narrow stools — especially if pencil thin — may be a sign that the colon is narrowing or has a blockage.
+And that could be due to colon cancer.

-Irritable bowel syndrome (IBS) is another condition that may cause changes in the size of your stools, so that they're smaller, larger or narrower than usual.
-IBS also causes changes in the consistency of stools.
+Irritable bowel syndrome (IBS) also may cause changes in the size of your stools.
+IBS can cause stools to be smaller, larger or narrower than usual.
+It also causes changes in the consistency of stools.

-Check with your doctor if you notice any changes in the appearance of your stool — such as narrower than normal stools — that last longer than 1 to 2 weeks.
-Consult your doctor immediately if your bowel changes are accompanied by rectal bleeding or severe abdominal pain.
+Check with a healthcare professional if you notice any changes in the appearance of your stool that last longer than 1 to 2 weeks.
+Get medical help right away if your bowel changes happen with rectal bleeding or severe belly pain.

 © 2024 Mayo Foundation for Medical Education and Research (MFMER).
 All rights reserved.
 Terms of Use